|By Doug Moore, St. Louis Post-Dispatch|

 Although the move to legalize gay marriage across the U.S. is moving at a fast clip, it has met with resistance.

-Those filing suit to have their marriages recognized in Missouri say it is simply an issue of dismantling discrimination.
+Those filing suit to have their marriages recognized in

 When Schild, 60, got sick with cancer several years ago, she was unable to go onto Barrier's health insurance because the two were not recognized as legally married.
 As a result, the couple went through their life savings to pay for medical bills.

 When Schild was in the hospital with pneumonia in the early 1990s, Barrier, 61, was asked by a nurse to leave when visiting hours ended.
 When Barrier relented, security was called and escorted her out.

 The couple say they would like to live in a state that allows them guaranteed hospital visits, and assurances that they will be able to have unlimited access if one of them ends up in a nursing home.

 "I love Janice, love her as much as the first day I set eyes on her," Schild said.
 "We've been caring for one another for 33 years.
 When we got married in